smiecielica/creek-puzzle-solver/README.md

 # Creek Puzzle Solver

 Simple program for study project written in Haskell.
 Brute force algorithm - generate all unique permutations of true/false boards and than check two conditions.
+Max size of board is 6x6 (if you want to get result within seconds :)).

 # How to run